revagomes/website/designs/blog/14-deploying-to-linode.md

 ### Set `NODE_ENV` to production

-Setting `NODE_ENV` will tell frameworks such as [Express][12] to turn on many of its caching features.
+Setting `NODE_ENV` will tell frameworks such as [Express][12] to turn on its caching features.
 It's also important for telling [our knockout check-in module][13] to notify us of a deploy from your server.

     $ echo 'export NODE_ENV="production"' >> ~/.profile